El Mencho: Family

-On 28 February 2025, El Mencho's older brother Abraham, also known "Don Rodo," would be recaptured by Mexican authorities.
+On 28 February 2025, El Mencho's older brother Abraham, also known "Don Rodo", was recaptured by Mexican authorities.
 Regarded as a founder of CJNG, Don Rodo was vital to the cartel's money laundering and property purchasing operations, reportedly also working alongside CJNG notary public offices in Ciudad Guzmán and Autlán de Navarro to manage changes of ownership of the properties he purchased for El Mencho.
-The arrest came a year after Don Rodo was briefly imprisoned for nine days after being arrested in April 2024.
+The arrest came a year after Don Rodo was briefly imprisoned for nine days in April 2024.
+In February 2026, it was reported that Abraham was still "in the hands of Mexican authorities" since his February 2025 arrest.

+At the time of his death in February 2026, it was revealed that El Mencho's influence in the CJNG had initially come through his marriage to Valencia.
+At the same time, it was also revealed by Mexico City-based security consultant David Saucedo that El Mencho's son being jailed in the United States broke the line of succession, with his stepson Juan Carlos Valencia González (“El Pelon”) and only one of El Mencho's brothers being family members most likely to be candidates as his successor.
+Despite this claim, his brother Abraham was soon afterwards revealed to still be in custody.
+"El Pelon" was also acknowledged by Saucedo to lack "influence among other cartel commanders.
+El Mencho's son-in-law Julio Alberto Castillo Rodríguez (“El Chorro”) has also been designated as a CJNG leader as well.

+At the time of his death, El Mencho, who separated from Valencia in 2018, was involved with a different romantic partner.
+Despite this, "El Pelon," his stepson, was still considered to be El Mencho's "de facto second in command" by the U.S. Director of National Intelligence's (DNI) National CounterTerrorism Center.
+El Pelon was also later confirmed to have succeeded El Mencho as head of the CJNG.

 Health

-In 2020, it was reported that El Mencho suffers from kidney disease and had built a hospital in the village of El Alcíhuatl to help treat it.
-In 2022, Insight Crime reported that El Mencho had in fact not been seen for years amid concerns about his poor health.
+In 2020, it was reported that El Mencho suffered from kidney disease and had built a hospital in the village of El Alcíhuatl to help treat it.
+The lack of public sightings fueled speculation that El Mencho was seriously ill or dead.
+However, authorities stated that there was no reliable evidence confirming his death or any serious health condition.